Home > Best Places in Bengaluru

 - Best Area in Bengaluru for Food & Restaurants: UB City Mall

-The cluster of delightful bistros along the outdoor Piazza level at the top-notch UB City mall offers more than a dozen different cuisines, as well as a few internationally-known fast-food eateries.
+The cluster of delightful bistros along the outdoor Piazza level at the top-notch UB City mall offers more than a dozen different cuisines, as well as a few internationally-known fast-food options.
 The excellent range of food and drinks can be relished while being distant from Bengaluru’s infamous traffic and noise.
 Also, cafés within a few minutes’ stroll east of the mall offer traditional snacks such as idlis (steamed rice cakes with coconut chutney) and appams (rice pancakes with stew), as well as the fiery chicken and pork curry dishes for which the city and region are renowned.

 - Best Area in Bengaluru for Transport: Near the Racecourse